 After the call to worship was sounded – kids take turns blowing on an ancient cowhorn that’s been passed down for generations – Monday morning’s service opened with prayer and a four-part rendition of “In the Sweet By and By.”
 The Rev. Scott Larsen, pastor of Mineral Wells United Methodist Church, is preaching all week.

 “You hear, ‘There’s only one way to God,’” he said.
 “There’s really no way to God, but God has made a way to us.
 Through Jesus and the cross, God builds a bridge to us … a bridge from now to the future.”

 Larsen’s morning benediction reflected both a general blessing and a grace over the noon meal: “Go in peace.
 Eat well.”

 Jack Adams said twice-daily worship might try a few people’s endurance of the wood-slat pews, but even that schedule is a compromise over former traditions.

 “I remember when they had a ‘sunrise service’ – really around 7:30 – and an 11 o’clock service, a 3 o’clock prayer meeting and the night service,” he said.
 “But even as a young person, it was meaningful.”

 One thing that hasn’t changed is that children can run freely within the Campground, with their parents as confident of their security as they would have been 60 years ago.

 The only rule to maintain that safety is remaining within the perimeter of cabins, where protective eyes watch from porches and windows.

-That rule has given rise to the title of a documentary about the Old Methodist Campground, which was shown at the 7:30 service on July 31.
+That rule has given rise to the title of a documentary about the Old Methodist Campground, which will be shown at tonight’s 7:30 service.
 Crafted by an Oregon filmmaker with family ties to the Campground, it will reflect both that rule for children and a hope for the tradition’s continuing: “Stay in the Circle.”